 There is no one single best down jacket, and that’s a good thing because it means we have choices — there are many best down jackets.
 Everyone has different body types, does different sports, has different budgets, and needs different levels of insulation, breathability, and waterproofness.
 In fact, as we see it, there are 29 best down jackets that span three key categories.

-This might sound daunting, but it’s not: If you understand the key elements that go into your own best down jacket decision, it’s pretty easy to find the best down jacket for you.
-Here is what you need to know to choose the best down jacket for 2017 and beyond, ranging from ultralight jackets to the warmest down coats.
+This might sound daunting, but it’s not: If you understand the key elements that go into your own best down jacket decision, it’s pretty easy to find the best lightweight down jacket for you.
+First, we’ll review what you need to know to choose the best down jacket for 2018 and beyond, ranging from truly technical ultralight down jackets to the warmest down jacket and coats.
+Next, we list our favorite down jackets and coats, highlighting their key features to help narrow down your jacket decision.

 Best Down Jacket: Two Types of Down Insulation

 Down is basically the ultralight and ultra-fuzzy plumage from geese or ducks.
 It’s one of nature’s most amazing insulating materials — it’s lighter and better than any synthetic insulation.
 Down is measured by fill power, which ranges from 550-650 on the entry-level end to 850-900 or so on the high end.
 The fill power is a measurement for the fluffiness of the down — higher fill power means the down fibers can trap more air, which provides more insulation.
-Higher numbers mean the down is more effective.
 Still, even 650 fill power down is very good compared to synthetics.

 There is one major problem with even the best down jackets: If the down gets wet, its insulating properties plummet.